 NOTE: “User Consent” in relation to data collection, management, use, and exposure is understood to be part of national, regional or local regulations.

-For requirements where consent relates to user preferences, the wording of those requirements will include the wording, “subscriber’s permissions…” and to add the following NOTE to the beginning of the TR consolidation clause.
+For requirements where consent relates to user preferences, the wording of those requirements will include the wording, “subscriber’s permissions…the 6G system/network can allow configuration…” and to add the following NOTE to the beginning of the TR consolidation clause.

 NOTE 1: The acquisition and modification(s) of subscriber’s permission is outside the scope of 3GPP.

-NOTE 2: The impact to other working groups needs further consideration.
+The enforcement of subscriber permission is within the scope of 3GPP.

+NOTE 2: Requirements that include “user consent” and “subscriber persmission” do not apply to the scenario when data is accessed or disclosed to meet legal obligations (e.g. requested by authorities).

+Editor’s Note: The wording at the end of the drafting session’s NOTE 2 above was “OTD US text to be used”.
+The rappoorteur has drafted the NOTE based on NOTE in S1-254245r1.